 When considering the distribution of costs by category, we see a relatively even distribution, which indicates efficient relative sizing of the infrastructure components within the solution.
 This useful visualisation can often highlight that a database is being over-provisioned to compensate for an inefficient solution.

+We trust that this report has been informative and beneficial to you.
+Our goal was to show that producing highly scalable APIs within a moderate operational budget is not only possible but easily possible.
 The hardware utilised in delivering this solution is what we consider well suited for a mid-range production workload; however, the implementation leaves considerable headroom to scale the solution up or down to meet a client's specific objectives and design parameters.

 Appropriate sizing of the infrastructural components remains an essential part of the design process.
 Still, knowing that the software scales well and that many options are available to clients regarding how they deliver solutions is undoubtedly valuable.